huntzhan/huntzhan-hugo-coder/content/gtd/math.md

 ## Introduction

-It has been a long time since I graduated from university, and I think this is the right time to refresh my mathematical skill.
+It has been a long time since I graduated from the university, and I think this is the right time to refresh my mathematical skill after reading this post [^10].
 This post serves as a progress tracker.

-Courses:

-* Calculus
+## Subjects

+Subjects are listed below:

 * Single Variable Calculus
 * Multivariable Calculus

+* Differential Equations
+* Complex Analysis
 * Linear Algebra
-* Probability & Statistics
 * Probability
 * Statistics

-### Calculus

-#### Single Variable Calculus
+### Single Variable Calculus

 Robert Ghrist's series on coursera [^1] is recommened.